intel/MultiArchUefiPkg/Docs/Running.md

         Loading driver at 0x000F8840000 EntryPoint=0x000F88421A0
         Recursive connect...

-...at this point you _may_ have to adjust your Console Output device:
+...at this point you _may_ have to adjust your Console Output device.
+You can do this manually:
 * Go to Setup screen.
 * Go to Boot Maintenance Manager.
 * Go to Console Output Device Select.
 * Put a checkbox next to the PCIe device(s) showing up.
 * Save and exit back out to UEFI Shell.
 * Run `connect -r` again.

+You can also do this using the [SetCon.efi](#setconefi) tool.